hdShang/arxiv-daily/docs/cs-CV/2025-06-29/papers/250623236v1-volumetricsmpl-a-neural-volumetric-body-model-for-efficient-interact.md

 ---
 layout: default
-title: VolumetricSMPL: A Neural Volumetric Body Model for Efficient Interactions, Contacts, and Collisions
+title: "VolumetricSMPL: A Neural Volumetric Body Model for Efficient Interactions, Contacts, and Collisions"
 ---

 # VolumetricSMPL: A Neural Volumetric Body Model for Efficient Interactions, Contacts, and Collisions